vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==
+= 2.2 =
+* This is the fifth version of WP Biographia; adds support for enhanced shortcode usage, excerpt support on archive pages and additional social media profiles and links as well as several bug fixes.

 = 2.1.1 =
 * This is the fourth version of WP Biographia which fixes a fatal bug in v2.1; please upgrade to this version and skip v2.0.